nickolashkraus/continuing-education/LFS101x/ch_7/notes.md

 Because stderr is not the same as stdout, error messages will still be seen on the terminal windows in the above example.

-If you want to redirect stderr to a separate file, you use stderr’s file descriptor number (2), the greater-than sign (>), followed by the name of the file you want to hold everything the running command writes to stderr:
+If you want to redirect stderr to a separate file, you use stderr's file descriptor number (2), the greater-than sign (>), followed by the name of the file you want to hold everything the running command writes to stderr:

 ```sh
 $ do_something 2> error-file